Best Kidney Transplant Cost In India

 Robotic Nephrectomy

-In this technique, the surgeon usually makes 2-3 small cut (Incision) are made and a special instrument called a laparoscope is inserted into the cut to locate the kidneys.
+In Robotic Nephrectomy, the surgeon usually makes 2-3 small cut (Incision) are made and a special instrument called a laparoscope is inserted into the cut to locate the kidneys.
 The equipment includes a small knife, clamps and a special camera called a laparoscope that is used to view the internal organs and guide the surgeon through the procedure.
 The removed kidneys are replaced with healthy kidneys retrieved from a suitable donor.

 Recovery after a kidney transplant